bionanite/GlamHomeBook/replit.md

 **UI Icons**: lucide-react for consistent iconography, react-icons for social media icons.

 **Form Validation**: Zod schemas with @hookform/resolvers for type-safe form validation. zod-validation-error for user-friendly error messages.
+All pricing and duration fields validated as positive integers on both frontend (z.coerce.number().int().positive()) and backend (Number.isInteger with >0 checks).

 **Date Handling**: date-fns library for date manipulation and formatting.